josephmurple/pytorch-1.9-cuda-11-3-template/README.md

     $ cd mypytorch/
     $ ls

 You can use shell scripts under ./script folder.
-Make sure docker is pre-installed on your machine!
+Make sure [Docker](<https://www.docker.com/get-started>) is pre-installed on your machine!

     # To build the docker images
     $ bash scripts/build.sh